 CBD, also known as Cannibidiol, is produced in different forms, including balm, vape oil and gummies.
 Cannabidiol is one of the many ingredients found in Cannabis Sativa plants, and is produced in both marijuana and hemp.

 CBD does not cause a high like marijuana since the amount of THC in most CBD products is incredibly low at 0.3% or less, according to federal regulations.
-While the FDA has approved one CBD product to treat two types of epilepsy, currently there isn’t much of any research and data on CBD to support its use for treatment of any diseases or symptoms.

 What is Hemp Oil?

 Most hemp oil is really "hemp seed oil" because it's made from pressed hemp seeds.
 Hemp oil is edible since it is derived from seeds and is made of many essential nutrients, including omega-3 and omega-6 fatty acids.
 It is also a good source of protein.
 Because of this, hemp oil is primarily used as a food oil or a dietary supplement.